4 DAYS FROM $1,299

 Uncover Madrid’s charms during a city tour

 Truly one of the world’s great capitals, Madrid is teeming with fascinating sights in a swirling, lively, cosmopolitan setting.
 You’ll begin exploring this vibrant city on foot, walking the new Madrid-Rio area, savoring city views, and passing multiple other historic monuments.
-Unforgettable Moment: Embark on a panoramic drive and walking tour that includes the Royal Palace and Plaza Mayor.
+Unforgettable Moment: Embark on a panoramic drive and walking tour that includes Plaza Mayor and tapas tasting at the Central Market.
 The rest of the afternoon is at leisure to further explore, or head to the renowned Prado Museum on an optional tour.
 Cultural Connection: Tonight, witness Spanish history and intoxicating culture come to life during a stirring flamenco dinner show.

 Spend a day exploring Madrid at your leisure, or opt for a tour of Toledo